ncsu-decifr/tbas-tutorial/tutorial1.md

 # Tutorial 1: Viewing T-BAS trees, alignments, and specimen metadata
-1. In this tutorial we will be using the *Ramularia* reference tree as an example to illustrate the features available when viewing trees in T-BAS.
-To begin, go to the T-BAS start page (https://tbas.hpc.ncsu.edu/start) and click on the **T-BAS Trees** button (see arrow).
+In this tutorial we will be using the *Ramularia* reference tree as an example to illustrate the features available when viewing trees in T-BAS.

+1. Go to the T-BAS start page (https://tbas.hpc.ncsu.edu/start) and click on the **T-BAS Trees** button (see arrow).
 ![](images/tbas-tutorial1/Tutorial1.1.png)

 2. Click on the blue bullet to select the *Ramularia* reference tree.
 Note only trees with a solid blue bullet in the guide tree contain data.